Skip to content

 When Arr services or media servers run outside the DUMB container, ensure mount propagation (rshared/rslave) is configured so symlinks and rclone mounts stay consistent.

-Networking and proxying
+Networking and proxying#

 DUMB exposes the frontend and API directly, while Traefik can be enabled to consolidate access to service UIs under a single port and path-based routing.
+When Traefik Proxy Admin is enabled, Traefik also polls TPA's HTTP provider for user-managed host routes.
+When Cloudflared is enabled, Cloudflare Tunnel traffic is delivered to the same Traefik entrypoint.

 Traefik is optional

-Configuration lifecycle
+Configuration lifecycle#

 1. DUMB loads dumb_config.json on startup.